-

 The History of Wedgwood’s Neighborhood Pubs

-The Wedgwood neighborhood’s two pubs, the Wedgwood Ale House and the Fiddler’s Inn, anchor the business intersections of NE 85th and 95th Streets along the main arterial of 35th Avenue NE.
-The story of the founding of each tavern in the … Continue reading
+Until recent changes, the Wedgwood neighborhood’s two original taverns, the Wedgwood Ale House and the Fiddler’s Inn, anchored the business intersections of NE 85th and 95th Streets along the main arterial of 35th Avenue NE.
+In 2023 the Wedgwood Ale House … Continue reading

 Walter Haines, founder of the Fiddler’s Inn, Wedgwood